kekekekkek/NeuroChat/README.md

 * Also, there are no checks in the plugin for those things that can cause malfunctions in the game;
 * Failures can also occur if you fill in the `Config.ini` file incorrectly or specify incorrect values in it;
 * The interval between requests should be around 2-5 seconds.
 Or, you will receive the error `Failed to extract the message`;
-* If the player you allowed to send requests to the neural network is at number `2`, then by connecting to another server, another person may become the player at number `2`, keep this in mind, because the plugin doesnt reset the current `IDs` after disconnecting from the server.
+* If the player you allowed to send requests to the neural network is at number `2`, then by connecting to another server, another person may become the player at number `2`, keep this in mind, because the plugin doesnt reset the current `EntIndexes` after disconnecting from the server.

 # Compile
 Build type: `Release/x86`<br>